pradheepke/sdc-lanefinding-p1/writeup_template.md

 ###2.
 Identify potential shortcomings with your current pipeline

 * This representation will break when we have perfectly vertical lines.
 May be I can use polar coordinates representation for line.
-* Doesn't solve the optional challenge yet.
-Need to identify reason.
+* Ooptional challenge is not very well solved still.

 ###3.
 Suggest possible improvements to your pipeline

 * Polar co-ordinates rep for line.
-* More robust region of interest mask filter?
+* Dig more into issues in the optional challenge.
+Perhaps keeping an absolute range for slope might be an easy way to address the issue.